 - Challenging Prior Convictions: A prior arrest is not a conviction, and prosecutors sometimes make this mistake.
 You may not need to face felony charges, but may instead properly face only misdemeanor DUI charges.

-If you or someone you care about has been arrested for felony DUI in Tukwila, you need an experienced Tukwila DUI lawyer to defend your case and protect your constitutional rights.
+If you or someone you care about has been arrested for felony DUI in Washington, you need an experienced DUI lawyer to defend your case and protect your constitutional rights.